CE$\nu$NS Experiment Proposal at CSNS: Summary

 \section{Summary}

 The measurement of CE$\nu$NS signal enjoys great significance among various aspects of physics.
-By placing a $12kg$ cryogenic undoped CsI detector inside a strong shield on a platform $8.2m$ away from the Tungsten target in CSNS, with some event selection criterion employed to enhance the signal to background ratio, the detector threshold is expected to be lower down to $1.5keV_{nr}$ nuclear recoil energy.
-The detectable CE$\nu$NS events rate is expected to be $160/half year$ and the total background rate could be suppressed to be $833/half year$.
-Within a half-year data taking period, a $5\sigma$ detection of CE$\nu$NS signal is anticipated.
-If the dedicated measurement of neutron background and the test of prototype progress smoothly, the data taking is anticipated to be started in 2 years.
+When placing a 12 $\text{kg}$ cryogenic undoped CsI detector inside a strong shield on a platform {$7.7\, \text{m}$} away from the Tungsten target in CSNS, with some event selection criteria employed to enhance the signal-to-background ratio, the detector threshold is expected to be lowered to $1.5$$\text{keV}_{\text{nr}}$ (nuclear recoil energy).
+The detectable CE$\nu$NS event rate is expected to be $160\text{events/half year}$ and the total background rate could be suppressed to $833\text{events/half year}$.
+Within a half-year data-collection period, a $5\sigma$ detection of CE$\nu$NS signal is anticipated.
+If the dedicated measurement of neutron background and the test of the prototype progress smoothly, the data collection is anticipated to start in 2 years.

+\authorcontributions{Conceptualization, Chenguang Su and Qian Liu; methodology, all authors; software, Chenguang Su and Tianjiao Liang; validation, all authors; formal analysis, Chenguang Su and Tianjiao Liang; investigation, all authors; resources, Qian Liu and Tianjiao Liang; data curation, all authors; writing---original draft preparation, Chenguang Su; writing---review and editing, Chenguang Su and Qian Liu; visualization, all authors; supervision, Qian Liu and Tianjiao Linag; project administration, Qian Liu and Tianjiao Liang; funding acquisition, Qian Liu.
+All authors have read and agreed to the published version of the manuscript.}

 \funding{This work was supported by the National Natural Science Foundation of China (Grant No. 12221005 and 12175241) and the Fundamental Research Funds for the Central Universities.}